Reopening Stores, Supermarkets, and Fashion Retail during Covid-19: What You Need to Know

 We’re amazed by how much we’ve been able to achieve by #Zoom….It’s been a testament to the innovation of our people and the adaptability of our teams.— @CrateandBarrel’s CEO Neela Montgomery #RetailLeadership.

-Store owners are fast adopting appointment scheduling software to help them through these challenging times.
+Store owners are fast adopting retail appointment scheduling software to help them through these challenging times.

 We at Appointy have been receiving hundreds of requests from stores, retail shops, and supermarkets to set up online scheduling for their business over the last few weeks.

-Being an easy-to-use, cloud-based appointment scheduling software, Appointy can help you implement social distancing guidelines, adapt to the post COVID19 world, and run your store efficiently.
+Being an easy-to-use, cloud-based retail online scheduling software, Appointy can help you implement social distancing guidelines, adapt to the post COVID19 world, and run your store efficiently.

 9. Bonus: How to ensure proper implementation of safety measures?